Professor Mohamed Abdel-Fattah

 Lead for Year 5 Surgical Block in O&G:

-I lead the Year 5 surgical block in Obstetrics and Gynaecology for the last 10-years.
+2008- 2019, I led the Year 5 surgical block in Obstetrics and Gynaecology.
 I have developed the program to improve students’ experience; ensure equity of educational opportunities offered to students; rapid identification and dealing with potential difficulties that may rise during the course and ensure objective assessment at the end of block.

 Year 3 & 4 Teaching